orpheusdark/HomeBakes/README.md

 # Homemakers Bakery Online Platform

 ## Introduction
-Homemakers Bakery Online Platform is an Android application designed to facilitate the online purchase of bakery products.
+Homemakers Bakery Online Platform is an Basic Android application designed to facilitate the online purchase of bakery products.
 It provides users with a convenient way to browse through a variety of bakery items, place orders, and make purchases.
 Additionally, it offers an administrative interface for managing product categories, prices, and availability.

 ## Features
 - **User Authentication**: Basic login and sign-up functionality with local database using SQLite.